The Leadership in Nutrition, M.P.S. (Master of Professional Studies) an interdisciplinary

 applicable for the working adult who wants to increase income and promotion possibilities.

 Since it is offered 100% online and available 24/7, it easily fits around almost

 Some of the unique courses offered in the MPS Leadership in Nutrition program include

-Entrepreneurial Skills for Nutrition Professionals, Leadership and Motivation, Effective
+Functional Food, Nutrition and Health, Nutrition and Obesity, Entrepreneurial Skills for Nutrition Professionals, Leadership and Motivation; Effective

-For those seeking to become a registered dietician, MTSU’s Nutrition and Food Science Major, Dietetics Concentration (aka Didactic Program in Dietetics or DPD) meets all of the requirements of the Accreditation
+If your goal is to become a registered dietitian, MTSU’s undergraduate Nutrition and Food Science Major, Dietetics Concentration (aka Didactic Program in Dietetics or DPD) meets all of the requirements of the Accreditation

 Murfreesboro native chooses MTSU for top graduate program in Leadership in Nutrition,

 When Carmen Bell began looking at graduate programs during her dietetic internship,

 the search led to her hometown.
 “In my search for a graduate program, I learned one of the best ones was at MTSU.

 After meeting with the program director, I was sold,” Bell said.
 “The program is convenient